adlnet/edlm-portal-xia-jobs/README.md

     For Experience Management Service and Experience discovery services, choose Message as a log type.

-    `HTML File` : Upload the HTML file here, this HTML file helps to beutify the email body.
+    `HTML File` : Upload the HTML file here, this HTML file helps to beautify the email body.

     Please take the reference HTML file from the below path.